Does Google Ads Work? Absolutely!

-More often than not when I look at new client accounts, they have let their AdWords account run on auto-pilot or let an unqualified third-party run their account, and therefore, yes, they’re wasting a ton of money.
+More often than not when I look at new client accounts, they have let their Google Ads account run on auto-pilot or let an unqualified third-party run their account, and therefore, yes, they’re wasting a ton of money.

 Here are a few things you can do to make Google Ads less expensive and more profitable.

 Oh, do you now?
 I laugh out loud, legitimately, out loud when I hear this argument (yes, I’ll put the client on mute whilst laughing).
 I refuse to believe this argument for several reasons, the main being that study after study can back up the fact that paid search complements good SEO and increases overall profitability.

 I recently attended HeroConf in Portland, OR, where Bing Evangelist John Gagnon shared an interesting case study of an account that saw 32% gain in brand clicks from bidding on their keywords rather just relying on SEO to get the top spots.

 Yup, you should even be bidding on your own brand terms because your competitors likely are doing so, and therefore you’ll want to steal these clicks from them (it’s your OWN brand for heaven’s sake!
 And these clicks tend to be very cheap).